🚀 See Middesk in action with an instant, self-guided demo

 Bank CIP requirements typically mandate collecting and verifying a person’s full name, home address, date of birth, and a government-issued ID number.
 Depending on the FI’s risk appetite, however, it may choose to collect other pieces of information such as phone numbers and email addresses.

-For KYB, FIs will also need information about the business itself (registered name, operating address, tax ID, formation documentation, industry-specific licensing, etc.) in addition to details about the business’s ultimate beneficial owners (UBOs).
+For KYB, FIs will also need information about the business itself (registered name, operating address, formation documentation, industry-specific licensing, etc.) as well as details about the business’s ultimate beneficial owners (UBOs), and complete a TIN/EIN search to ensure business validity.

 4. Verify the identifying information of customers